Concept | Process governance for MLOps¶

 Implement model version sign-offs.

-Pre-production verification refers to the ways that we can validate our ML models before deploying them into production.
-Dataiku offers numerous capabilities for implementing pre-production verification in our MLOps process.
-We can take advantage of these capabilities to:
+Pre-production verification refers to the ways that you can validate ML models before deploying them into production.
+Dataiku offers numerous capabilities for implementing pre-production verification in MLOps process.
+You can take advantage of these capabilities to:

 Works Cited